UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

         - Vienna (ZAMG)

 * Introduction
-    -  The **URock** plugin can be used to calculate spatial variations of wind speed and wind direction in 3 dimensions using 2.5D building and vegetation data.
+    The **URock** plugin can be used to calculate spatial variations of wind speed and wind direction in 3 dimensions using 2.5D building and vegetation data.
 The methodology originates from Röckle (1990), has been implemented in proprietary softwares such as QUIC-URB (Brown et al., 2013) or SkyHelios (Fröhlich and Matzarakis, 2018) and is further described in (Bernard et al., 2022 - not published).
 The current version of the model is 2022a.
-    -  The full manual of the SOLWEIG model can be found `here <missingPage>`.

 * Related Preprocessors
-   `MetPreprocessor`, `ERA5`, `Urock_preprocessor`
+   `MetPreprocessor`, `ERA5`, `VectorGenerator`

 * Dialog box
    .. figure:: /images/URock_v2022a.png